 The Academic Board will meet as required, at least six (6) times per year.
-The quorum for a meeting is fifty per cent (50%) of the membership.
+The quorum for a meeting is ten (10) members.

 A joint meeting of the Council and Academic Board may be held annually.

 Meetings are conducted in accordance with the Federation University Australia (Operations) Regulations 2022.